moccalotto/valit/README.md

 is thrown.

 ### Validating values
-You can determine if a variable passes all your criteria by using the `valid` method.
+If you don't want exceptions to be thrown, use the `Check` facade.

-Conversely you can use the `invalid` method to check if one or more checks did not pass.
+You can use the `throwExceptionIfNotSuccessful` method to throw an exception if one or more assertions fail.
+The advantage of this is that the exception thrown will contain *all* the failed assertions, not just the first one.

 ```php
 use Valit\Check;